ngxs-labs/select-snapshot/README.md

 ### SelectSnapshot

 `@SelectSnapshot` decorator should be used similarly to the `@Select` decorator.
-It will decorate the property to always return the selected value, whereas `@Select` decorates properties to return observable.
+It will decorate the property to always return the latest selected value, whereas `@Select` decorates properties to return observable.
 Given the following example:

 ```ts
 import { SelectSnapshot } from '@ngxs-labs/select-snapshot';